Carers’ breaks in context

 Whole family approaches

 Commissioners and providers need to understand the complexities of families.
 Some carers may not want social care involved or be wary of it.
 Carer organisations, for example, may be more able to open up the conversation.
-Support to enable really personalised approaches, such as pooled personal budgets for families, can be a great way to tailor solutions.
+Support to enable personalised approaches, such as pooled personal budgets for families, can be a great way to tailor solutions.
 However, just offering budgets is often not enough and can add to people’s stress.
 People may need support with ideas or administration to get things working.

-As well as good co-production with carers (including self-funders) and their loved ones, so that carers define and shape what’s needed, commissioners need to create channels for assessments to inform delivery.
+As well as good co-production with carers (including self-funders) and their loved ones so carers define and shape what’s needed, commissioners need to create channels for assessments to inform delivery.
 To do this well, assessments need to be truly strengths based – really listening to what families need, helping them tailor solutions that are right for them.
 More on this is the assessment section.

 Breaks will be most effective if they are part of an overall and well-coordinated approach to support.
 A ‘sticking plaster’ approach to breaks, when other support is absent or simply not working, will not deliver the intended outcomes.
-People may hold on to services that aren’t right for them as they fear losing what they have with no alternatives offered.
+People may hold on to services that aren’t right for them as they fear losing what they have.
 To offer the best possible experience and outcomes, breaks should be aligned with other services in terms of availability and consistency of approaches to support individuals.
 Communication between services, about timing and what works for a person, as well as some flexibility, can make a world of difference.

 It is important for commissioners and providers to consider the wider climate of local services and the big picture in the community.
 Have there been changes or reductions in day services or support groups?
 Carers may get occasional breaks but if that’s against a backdrop of wider service reductions or extra pressures, then those breaks, while vital, may be less beneficial as the carer is pushed to breaking point.
 Carers may need advice about accessing alternative support.
-There may be opportunities for providers and community groups to respond to these changes.
+This may present new opportunities for providers and community groups to respond to these changes.
 What makes a difference to people’s lives isn’t just about health and care services.
 There may be untapped community resources – clubs or sports groups, for example – that match people’s interests or are keen to reach a wider demographic.